 Fraudulent Real Estate Agents

+Into the list of our challenges of real estate investment comes fraudulent real estate agents.
 In almost any industry, there are bad apples, and the Philippine real estate market is no exception.
 Fraud is committed in the real estate sector on a regular basis, so it’s important to do your research before buying investment properties.

 Legal and Regulatory Risk